-Help with the physical part of addiction
+Getting help with the physical part of addiction to smokeless tobacco

 Remember, tobacco addiction is mental and physical.
 For most people, the best way to quit will be some combination of medicine, a method to change personal habits, and emotional support.
-There are medicines you can try, though they have not been studied as carefully for quitting smokeless tobacco as they have for smoking.
+There are medicines you can try, though they have not been studied as much for quitting smokeless tobacco as they have for smoking.
 Here are the more common medicines used for quitting tobacco.

 Nicotine replacement therapy

 Nicotine replacement is a way to get nicotine without the other harmful chemicals in tobacco.
 For smokeless tobacco users, nicotine replacement therapy (NRT) has been proven to help reduce craving and withdrawal symptoms.
 Lack of success in quitting is often related to withdrawal symptoms, which can be reduced with NRT.
-Together with counseling or other support, it can increase the number of smokeless tobacco users who quit.
+Together with counseling or other support, NRT can increase the number of smokeless tobacco users who quit.